Find Affordable College Courses

 Minneapolis, MN

-Augsburg University came in at #9 in this year’s edition of the Best International Relations & Security Schools in Minnesota ranking.
-Located in the large city of Minneapolis, Augsburg is a private not-for-profit college with a small student population.
+Augsburg University did quite well in this year’s ranking of the best schools for international relations and national security students.
+It came in at #9 on the list.
+Located in the city of Minneapolis, Augsburg is a private not-for-profit school with a small student population.

-Read full report on International Relations & National Security at Augsburg University
+Full International Relations & National Security at Augsburg University Report

 Best International Relations & National Security Colleges in the Plains States Region

-Explore all the Best International Relations & National Security Schools in the Plains States Area or other specific states within that region.
+Explore all the Best International Relations & National Security Colleges in the Plains States Area or other specific states within that region.

 State Degrees Awarded